eM7RON/ImageEvo/readme.md

 ## Upcoming Improvements

 Eventually I will add other algorithms such as a conventional genetic algorithm.
 Python is, perhaps, not the best language for this type of thing as it seems quite slow.
 I have profiled the GPSO algorithm and the bottle neck seems to be the image rendering.
 This could be eleviated by writing a custom wrapper for the C++ agg library.
 This would probably take a 2D array as input and parallelize the image rendering by dividing the individuals between threads.
+Another addition to the software would be to be able to use multiple different primitive shape types.

 ## Authors